qiansen1386/PBKDF2_4_Yii/README.md

 PBKDF2_4_Yii
 ============

+>**Deprecated**: Please do not use this project even in development stage!
+Use PHP build-in bcrypt feature / build-in Security features in Yii2 instead!

 A PBKDF2 implementation for Yii framework put at wherever you want, you may use it for PBKDF2 hashing.
 No huge difference with other implementation.